 It is up to each applicant to provide evidence of his or her eligibility.
 For example, you may present any U.S. government document bearing your photo and name as proof of identity if you do not have a passport, school ID, or other traditional form of ID.
 For more information about acceptable forms of evidence and documentation, see the "Initial Evidence" section on page 3 of "Instructions for Consideration of Deferred Action for Childhood Arrivals" (PDF).

 If you meet the eligibility requirements and would like to be considered for DACA, see "Consideration of Deferred Action for Childhood Arrivals," which includes links to forms I-821D (PDF) and instructions for form I-821D (PDF), current fees, and additional information.
-As of September 5, only renewals of existing DACA beneficiaries will be accepted through the end of the month.
+As of September 5, 2017, pending any further court and/or congressional action, no new DACA applications will be accepted by the Department of Homeland Security.

 These are the main steps you must take to apply for DACA: